ministryofjustice/data-and-analytics-engineering/src/content/about/architecture.md

 ---
 layout: sub-navigation
 title: Architecture
-description: Find out about our architecture, key tools and services
+description: Find out about the data and analytics engineering architecture, key tools and services
 eleventyNavigation:
   key: Architecture
   parent: About